Apache Beam Documentation

 This section provides in-depth conceptual information and reference material for the Beam Model, SDKs, and Runners:

 Learn about the Beam Programming Model and the concepts common to all Beam SDKs and Runners.

-- The Programming Guide introduces all the key Beam concepts.
+- Read the Programming Guide, which introduces all the key Beam concepts.

-- Visit Additional Resources for some of our favorite articles and talks about Beam.
+- Visit Learning Resources for some of our favorite articles and talks about Beam.

 - Design Your Pipeline by planning your pipeline’s structure, choosing transforms to apply to your data, and determining your input and output methods.

 - Create Your Pipeline using the classes in the Beam SDKs.

 - Test Your Pipeline to minimize debugging a pipeline’s remote execution.

 Find status and reference information on all of the available Beam SDKs.